Reference 01 — Data format

 • Work stack size: an implementation/deployment property (the injected resource), never a protocol constant.
 Protocol-defined TLV shapes nest ≤ 5 by construction, so every conforming receiver parses every protocol frame at any budget; user-data depth (e.g. a deep branch-write POINT tree) is a per-receiver capability of the same kind as maximum frame size.

-Rationale: the former fixed cap of 32 guarded a recursive parser’s call stack.
-Parsing is required to be iterative, so the per-level cost is an explicit node already bounded by the injected resource — a 16 KB node rejects what its pool cannot hold, a large host parses arbitrarily deep, and no constant serves both.
+Rationale: a fixed depth constant exists to guard a recursive parser’s call stack, and parsing is required to be iterative.
+The per-level cost is therefore an explicit node already bounded by the injected resource — a 16 KB node rejects what its pool cannot hold, a large host parses arbitrarily deep, and no constant serves both.

 Two parser contexts